|Based in||British Virgin Islands|

-For encryption, ExpressVPN uses an AES 256-bit cipher with a 4096-bit RSA key and SHA-512 HMAC authentication.
-This is the highest level of encryption that is currently considered unbreakable, while also offering good performance.
-Additionally, ExpressVPN supports Perfect Forward Secrecy negotiated through Diffie-Hellman key exchange.
+For encryption, ExpressVPN uses an AES-256 cipher with an RSA-4096 key and SHA-512 HMAC authentication.
+This is the highest level of encryption and is currently considered unbreakable, while also offering good performance.
+Additionally, ExpressVPN supports Perfect Forward Secrecy negotiated through a Diffie-Hellman key exchange.

-ExpressVPN refers to their kill switch as the Network Lock.
+ExpressVPN refers to the kill switch as the Network Lock.
 The Network Lock feature will keep your data secure by blocking all traffic if the VPN connection drops.
-This ensures every data packet remains secured and encrypted, with your real IP address being protected at all times.
+This ensures every data packet remains encrypted and secure, with your real IP address being protected at all times.